Package import"zappem.net/pub/graphics/svgpoly"

 Overview

-First confirm gnuplot is available on your system.
+To be able to run some of the examples, confirm gnuplot is available on your system.
 Try:

 $ gnuplot --version